MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

   If you enable this policy, you can choose between the following proxy server options:
    - If you choose to never use a proxy server and always connect directly, all other options are ignored.
    - If you choose to use system proxy settings or auto-detect the proxy server, all other options are ignored.
-   - If you choose fixed server proxy mode, you can specify further options in ['Address or URL of proxy server'](#proxyserver).
+   - If you choose fixed server proxy mode, you can specify further options in '[Address or URL of proxy server](#proxyserver)' policy.
-   - If you choose to use a .pac proxy script, you must specify the URL for the script in ['URL to a proxy .pac file'](#proxypacurl).
+   - If you choose to use a .pac proxy script, you must specify the URL for the script in '[URL to a proxy .pac file](#proxypacurl)' policy.

   If you enable this policy, users in your organization can't change the proxy settings in Microsoft Edge Update.